1930 Albanian National Championship: Overview

 The competition was the first official national football competition to be held in Albania and it featured six sides from across Albania, which were Urani, Teuta, Skënderbeu, Bashkimi Shkodran, Sportklub Tirana and Sportklub Vlora.
 Each team played each other twice during two phases, and the top two ranked teams entered the championship playoff which would have been a two-game playoff decided on the aggregate score for the championship title.
 Each win during the regular season was worth two points, with a draw worth one point and a loss worth none.
 The first phase was held between 6 April and 4 May, and the second phase was held between 11 May and 22 June.
 The playoff finals were planned on 22 June and 6 July, but they did not take place due to Skënderbeu's forfeit of both games.
-Both games were awarded 2-0 to Sportklub Tirana thus crowning them the first champions of Albania.
+Both games were awarded 2–0 to Sportklub Tirana thus crowning them the first champions of Albania.

-The very first game of the first Albanian championship was between Bashkimi Shkodran and SK Tirana, played in 6 April 1930 in Shkodër.
-It ended with a 3-2 victory for the Shkoder team after a spectacular game.
+The very first game of the first Albanian championship was between Bashkimi Shkodran and SK Tirana, played on 6 April 1930 in Shkodër.
+It ended with a 3–2 victory for the Shkodër team after a spectacular game.
 Qazim Dervishi, Paç Koliqi, Gjon Kici scored for the Shkodër team, whereas Rexhep Maçi and Hilmi Kosova scored for SK Tirana.
-In that first week Skënderbeu lost in Vlora 0-2, in a game directed by an Italian referee, Carlo Lorenzo, whereas in Elbasan, Urani took over Teuta Durrës, 1-0.
+In that first week Skënderbeu lost in Vlora 0–2, in a game directed by an Italian referee, Carlo Lorenzo, whereas in Elbasan, Urani took over Teuta Durrës, 1–0.